Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Anthony Cole Shotgun special now correctly collateraly damages all neutral units in the bullet cloud projectile path
 - Governor Whirling Blade special now correctly deals area damage to all neutral units in range
 - Governor Whirling Blade special area effect range increased to double the previous value
+- Babbage lvl 2 aura radius increased from 20 to 30
+- Bela lvl 2 aura radius increased from 20 to 30
+- Cole lvl 2 aura radius increased from 20 to 30
+- Larry lvl 2 aura radius increased from 30 to 35
+- Livingstone lvl 2 aura radius increased from 20 to 30
+- Lovelace lvl 2 aura radius increased from 20 to 30
+- Mayor lvl 2 aura radius increased from 20 to 30
+- Schliemann zombie lvl 2 aura radius increased from 20 to 40
+- Stiina (infantry) lvl 2 aura radius increased from 20 to 30
+- Stina (animal) lvl 2 aura radius increased from 25 to 30
+- Miyagi lvl 2 aura radius increased from 25 to 30
+- Tarna lvl 2 aura radius increased from 20 to 30
+- Tesla lvl 2 aura radius increased from 20 to 30
+- Babbage mobile suit lvl 2 aura radius increased from 20 to 30

 Dustriders:
 - Epoch 2 research cost updated from 200/200/100/15 to 300/300/0/10